-TARI consists of two head conservators – Alicia Coutts-Farrugia and Sjoukje van der Laan working with several other conservators, apprentices, appraisers, art handlers/installers and historians under their guidance.
-Mrs. Van der Laan, receiving her training in the conservation of post 19th-century artwork, and Mrs. Coutts-Farrugia in artwork and artifacts prior, have an experience spectrum that helps them to tackle the challenges many heritage icons of diverse materials face.
+TARI (Toronto Art Restoration Inc.) consists of two head conservators – Alicia Coutts-Farrugia and Sjoukje van der Laan working with several other conservators, apprentices, appraisers, art handlers/installers and historians under their guidance.
+Mrs. Van der Laan, receiving her training in the conservation of post 19th-century artwork, and Mrs. Coutts-Farrugia in artwork and artefacts prior, have an experience spectrum that helps them to tackle the challenges many heritage icons of diverse materials face.
 Being close friends, they thoroughly enjoy the collaborative problem-solving process, experimenting with materials and techniques, and always aim to think outside of the box.

 TARI is a member of The Canadian Association for Conservation of Cultural Property, The Architectural Conservancy Ontario, The International Institute for Conservation of Historic and Artistic Works, The American Institute for Conservation of Historic and Artistic Works and The Canadian Association of Personal Property Appraisers.

 Mrs. van der Laan and Mrs. Coutts-Farrugia have in combination conserved painting and objects by (amongst others) the following artists: